Ready to build or buy a property? The below information may help you with your project or purchase.

 Request Certificate Online

 A Certificate of Title is a person's record of interests and rights affecting their land.
 The Certificate of Title is issued by the Registrar of Titles to the person entitled to it, for example the registered proprietor or mortgagee.

 The Certificate of Title shows the date it was created, plus all registrations and recordings made in the Register at the time.
 This includes the name(s) of registered proprietor(s) and other interests such as mortgages, covenants and caveats.

-If you do not have a current Certificate of Title you can get a copy of one through the Landata website.
+If you do not have a current Certificate of Title, you can get a copy through the Landata website.

-The Monash Interactive Maps provides easy access to information such as:
+The Monash Interactive Maps provide easy access to information such as:

 - Aerial photos